flatsurf/veerer/README.rst

 Veerer
 ======

-Veerer is a Python module to deal with veering triangulations of surfaces and their associated flat structures.
+Veerer is a Python package to deal with veering triangulations of surfaces and their associated flat structures.
 It can in particular be used to provide representatives of pseudo-Anosov mapping classes of surfaces.
 The theoretical background is based on ideas of I. Agol and F. Guéritaud, and is developed in: